osrf-migration/srcsim-wiki/api.md

 # SRC API

-Competitors in the Space Robotics Challenge are expected to write a [ROS](ros.org) program to solve the challenge tasks.
-This page details information about the various ROS methods that a competitors may use to collect state information (eg. sensor data, joint states) and send control commands (e.g. foot placement).
+Competitors in the Space Robotics Challenge (SRC) are expected to write a [ROS](ros.org) program that controls the R5 robot to solve each task.
+This page contains information about the ROS interfaces that competitors may use to collect state information (sensor data, joint states) and send control commands (foot placement).

-Not listed on this page are standard ROS topics, such as `/tf`, which are not unique to the Space Robotics Challenge.
+Not listed on this page are standard ROS topics, such as `/tf`, which are not unique to the SRC.
 If this is confusing, then a good place to start are the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials).

-## ROS Services

 ## ROS Topics

+Topics act as named data pipes, where the data transmitted is a ROS message.
+Information in this section was generated from the `rostopic list` and `rostopic info <topic_name>` command line utilities.
+We encourage competitors to use these tools during development.

 The format of each item in the following list is `topic name` : `message type`.